Facebook's VR headset Oculus Go doesn't require a phone or PC

 The company said will bring some Samsung Gear VR experiences like games and apps to Oculus Go.

 Despite hype, consumer demand for VR and Oculus products appears to be lackluster.
 Facebook slashed prices twice on its Rift VR headset bundled with Touch controllers this year, but the second price cut was temporary.
-On Wednesday, Facebook slashed prices once again.
-Now, the Oculus Rift headset and Touch controllers will cost $399 as a bundle.
+Facebook cut prices again on Wednesday by offering a bundle for $399.

 "If you can't think of any way that your reality can be better, then you're not thinking hard enough," Zuckerberg said.